 Tip: Separator characters can also function as useful 'range markers' if your templates use nested styles to differentiate caption and credit content.
 For example, if your design stipulates that the caption is separated from the credit by a Tab character, and that the credit should be set in a different font weight to the caption, set Tab as a separator to determine where the text should change weight.
 For more about nested styles, see InDesign Help.

-Controls the position of text frame holding the caption or credit information: to the left, below, or to the right of the image, and (for the credit information) aligned to the top, right, or bottom of the frame.
+Controls the position of the text frame holding the caption or credit information: to the left, below, or to the right of the image, and (for the credit information) aligned to the top, right, or bottom of the frame.

 Tip: When positioning caption and credit information in separate frames below an image, the credit will appear above the caption.
 To invert this, enable 'Combine Caption and Credit' and choose a paragraph return from the list of separators.